 Note: If you find that you need a target lower than 70, or higher than 110, I encourage you to make a frank assessment of the light in which you work, and decide if it’s truly suitable for imaging.

 If you are unhappy with the colour of your calibrated screen, you can try a couple of things.

 But first, ask yourself if your calibration was as good as it could be.
 Was the device sitting perfectly flat against the screen?
 Was there too much light glaring on the screen?
 Was there any risk that the screen might have dimmed during calibration?
-If there’s any doubt in your mind about those questions, try a plain (careful!) recalibration using these instructions.
+If there’s any doubt in your mind about those questions, try a plain (careful!) recalibration.

 At this point, please let me reiterate – have some tolerance.
 Calibration isn’t some kind of magic.
 It can never make ink on paper exactly match light coming from a screen.
 "Acceptably close" is what we’re aiming for.